OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_themes.md

 ## 3. Themes Usage

-Themes can be used to change any application-side element appearance and, as referred on the topic above, the modeler can set a new theme as the default option for Tenant's users.
+Themes can be used to change any application-side element appearance and, as referred on the topic above, the modeller can set a new theme as the default option for Tenant's users.
 In order to avoid misunderstanding, let's clarify basic scenarios:

 - **No theme set**: OMNIA's default theme will be applied;
 - **No theme set, but default theme exists**: User's will have this set has it's platform theme, without the possibility to change it;